EOEPCA/eoepca-killercoda/iam/1-introduction.md

 The focus of this tutorial is the deployment of Keycloak and OPA as an integrated IAM solution - with demonstrations of access protection and policy enforcement.

-The deployment of the APISIX Ingress Controller has been already performed in the setup of this tutorial.
-If you want more information about installing APISIX, you can take a look at the [EOEPCA introduction tutorials](../intro) before continuing with this tutorial.
+Before we start, you should note that this tutorial assumes a generic knowledge of EOEPCA pre-requisites (Kubernetes, Object Storage, etc...) and some tools installed on your environment (gomplate, minio client, etc...).
+In particular, it relieas on the APISIX Ingress Controller, which is a pre-requisite for enabling authorization on the EOPEPCA Building Blocks.
+If you want to know more about what is needed, for example if you want to replicate this tutorial on your own environment, you can follow the <a href="../../scenario/prerequisites" target="_blank" rel="noopener noreferrer">EOEPCA Pre-requisites</a> tutorial.